phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 With that information you should be able to turn on a screen reader, navigate to the Preferences dialog, and read components in the Preferences dialog.

+## Examples
+- See greenhouse-effect for an example of instrumented simulation preferences.

 ## Additional Resources

 For a more thorough guide to Interactive Description, please see the interactive-description-technical-guide.md.